 We’re currently accepting applications to the 2020 Summer Youth Institute cohort.
 Click the button below to learn more about the application process and to begin your application.

 The Summer Youth Institute grew out of the hearts and minds of a group of students at the University of Mississippi.
 Students who wanted to help nurture and develop Mississippi’s next generation of leaders.
 That diverse group of young visionaries sought to develop a program and experience for younger Mississippians to learn to lead with equity, justice, history, and possibility in mind.
 Their vision, supported by the Winter Institute and the Medgar and Myrlie Evers Institute, gave way to the first summer training in 2010.
 Every summer since then, a new and fantastic cohort of participants have experienced the Summer Youth Institute.

-Now a nine-day, experiential learning program, SYI serves as a powerhouse for developing leadership and advocacy skills in students who desire to make an impact in their communities.
-At the institute, students undergo themed workshops where they learn the importance of relationship building; internalize the value of using their voices; and learn the significance of social and personal mindfulness and civic engagement.
+Now a nine-day, experiential learning program, SYI serves as a powerhouse for developing leadership, self-awareness, and appreciation for community in students who desire to make an impact in and around the places they value.
+At SYI, students undergo themed workshops where they learn the importance of relationship-building; internalize the value of using their voices; and learn the significance of social and personal mindfulness and civic engagement.

 Our mentors are young adults, college graduates, graduate students, and educators (usually between 22 and 30 years old), have experience working with culturally and/or socio-economically diverse young people, and possess a solid knowledge base of U.S. racial history, civil rights and human rights history, and anti-oppression/anti-racist frameworks.
 Those who have served as Mentors come from diverse backgrounds and experiences.
 We have had Mentors from Mississippi to South Africa, Columbia University to the University of Washington.